jphillips3275/Gumbo/README.md

 # Gumbo
 CS Capstone II Project

+#About
+An AI that plays Bloons tower defense 6 (BTD6) by placing down towers.

 Install these if error occur with imported libraries<br>
 pip install opencv-python<br>
 pip install pytesseract<br>